blinkletter/UsingGAMESS/_build/html/_sources/1_Setup.md

 ### Obtain and Install

 You can obtain *MacMolPlt* at the [github repository](http://brettbode.github.io/wxmacmolplt/).
 Just unpack the downloaded file and put the application folder in your `/Applications` directory.
-If you are running *MacOS 12* (*Monterey*) or later you will have to edit a **configuration file ** within the application itself.
-Don’t worry, instructions are below.
+If you are running *MacOS 12* (*Monterey*) or later, you will have to edit a **configuration file** within the application container itself.
+Don’t worry, instructions are in the warning box below.

 ```{warning}
 On more modern *MacOS* computers (*MacOS 12* and later) you will need to **edit** the `info.plist` file in the package of the *MacMolPlt* application and add the following parameter in the first `<dict>` group…